How's your FICO Score?

 - Credit History - How many years have you had credit?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Raising your FICO score

-How do I find out my credit score?
+How do I find out my FICO score?

-You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.